Skip to main content

 Generic mappings

 Mapperly supports generic user defined mapping methods.
-Mapperly implements this mapping method using all mappings the user defined in the mapper.
+Mapperly implements this mapping method using all mappings the user defined in the mapper that satisfy the source and target type constraints.

 [Mapper]